Latent-CF: A Simple Baseline for Reverse Counterfactual Explanations

-We refer to our approach as Latent-CF. Given any black-box classifier and a dataset that has been used to train the classifier, Latent-CF can generate counterfactuals.
+In this paper we propose a method for generating counterfactual explanations aligned to reverse causal inference and the functional theory of counterfactual thinking.
+We refer to our approach as \textit{Latent-CF}.
+Given a differentiable classifier and a dataset that has been used to train the classifier, Latent-CF can generate counterfactuals.
 Training a separate autoencoder on the same training data is necessary for our approach.
 For any data point and desired class confidence of the target counterfactual class, we traverse the latent space of the autoencoder from the original data point's encoded representation until the desired class probability is reached and then use the decoder to generate the corresponding counterfactual.
-Because the latent space is more compact, starting from the desired outcome and searching for counterfactuals in that space is more computationally efficient than doing so in feature space.
 In practical terms, the approach is simple but provides a foundation for viewing counterfactual explanations from a more functional perspective compared to existing forward oriented counterfactuals.

-In order to evaluate the quality of these counterfactuals we use a framework similar to that of \cite{looveren2019interpretable} by stating that a counterfactual explanation should be:
+In order to evaluate the quality of counterfactuals we use a framework similar to that of \citet{looveren2019interpretable}.
+We propose that a counterfactual explanation should be: